aletcherhartman/data-science-S2023/challenges/c03-stang-assignment.md

 **Observations**:

+- from the box plots of E broken out by angle I would conclude that it is very unlikely that the angle effects the elasticity
+- from the box plots and distribution of E broken out by thickens the elasticity of the 0.022”, 0.032”, and 0.064” samples does not appear to be dependent on their thickness.
+The elasticity of the 0.082” thick samples appear to be lower overall.
 - given the graphs I made I don’t think I can conclusively say that E varies more with angle or thickness.
 I am also not sure that I could conclusively say that it varied with ether in any way.
-- it is also possible that the outlire is making it harder to see.
+To more conclusively ansawr my question I would need to look more into the strange behavior of the 0.082” thick samples and I would need to take the covariance of the elasticity with angle and thickness.

 ### **q4** Consider the following statement: